 As work continues with parents and local communities to help to impart the value of being a good “digital citizen” through education and example, schools must add the ability to identify instances to act in the interest of keeping students both mentally and physically out of harm’s way.

 School districts are not alone in the fight to prevent cyberbullying.
-Resources are being made available in the form of dollars, definitions, and digital monitoring tools to aid the efforts.
+Resources are being made available in the form of dollars, definitions, and threat detection tools to aid the efforts.

 How States Are Stepping Up